 Notes

-- You can substitute 3 gelatine leaves for 1 tablespoon of powdered gelatine.
+- You can substitute 3 gelatine leaves for 1 tbsp of powdered gelatine.
 Please note I have not tested this recipe with powdered gelatin.

 - I always use extra virgin olive oil in all of my recipes unless stated otherwise